 For the Teriyaki Chicken

 Place cut chicken in a Ziploc bag (quart sized) and set aside.

-- Set aside 3/4 cup of the marinade for basting while cooking (can be stored in the refrigerator in an airtight container until ready to use).
-Pour remaining marinade in the ziplock bag with the chicken.
+Set aside 3/4 cup of the marinade for basting while cooking (can be stored in the refrigerator in an airtight container until ready to use).
+Pour remaining marinade in the Ziploc bag (quart sized) with the chicken.
 Squeeze out excess air and seal bag.